-A. \\\\The Town will continue to support the Human Investment Program (HIP), a non-profit organization that matches people needing housing and people owning a home who desire additional income and/or companionship.
+A. The Town will continue to support the Human Investment Program (HIP), a non-profit organization that matches people needing housing and people owning a home who desire additional income and/or companionship.
 The Town will make information about the Home Sharing program available at Town Hall and will publicize the effort on the Town's website.
-The Town will mail (Home sharing does not count toward the Town's Housing Needs Allocation.)
+(Home sharing does not count toward the Town's Housing Needs Allocation.)

-Time frame for implementation: Conduct community outreach by December 31, 2023 and annually thereafter.
+Timeframe for implementation: Conduct community outreach by December 31, 2023 and annually thereafter.

-Proposed Measurable Outcomes: 1-2 home share matches each year.
+Proposed Measurable Outcomes: 1-2 home share matches each year